coderrio/Coderr.Server/ReadMe.md

 ## What’s Coderr?

-Coderr is an error handling tool developed specifically for .NET applications.
+Coderr is an error management service developed specifically for .NET and JavaScript applications.
 Coderr provides an insight to all errors that are occurring and gives you control and a complete view of your applications’ status.

 ## Why change?

-Too often, error detection and management involves relying on reports from users and random logfile scanning.
-The unknown amount of errors and weaknesses of the code creates uncertainty and lessens your control.
-With a systematic approach facilitated by a tool built for developers by developers, Coderr provides insight about the status of the applications.
+Compared to log files and log analysis tools (like Splunk / Kibana), Coderr fouces exclusivly on errors (both exceptions and other types) where everything works out of the box.
+No need to customize dashboards, views or anything else.
+All errors are grouped out of the box and you can see how often they occurr, in which environment (like "production") and in which application versions.

+Once an error is corrected, all future reports for it will automatically be ignored unless the error surfaces in a newer application version.

+With Coderr, you can focus on building new features and spend minimal time correcting bugs.

 ## Getting started